seoklab/alphafold/README.md

                         ensemblings ("casp14").
   --small_bfd, --nosmall_bfd
                         Whether to use smaller genetic database config.
+  --split_bfd_uniclust, --nosplit_bfd_uniclust
+                        Whether to run hhblits on the bfd and uniclust databases separately.
+This is useful for some rare cases where the hhblits fails when run on the two databases simultaneously.
+Note that this option might produce inconsistent results compared to the default setting.
+No-op if --small_bfd is set.
   --model_type MODEL_TYPE
                         <normal|ptm|multimer|casp14>: Choose model type to use
                         - the casp14 equivalent model (normal), fined-tunded